junxit/us-congress-bills-114/metadata.md

 - 2016-02-11 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2016-02-11 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2016-02-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 368.
+- 2016-03-17 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1605-1606; text as passed Senate: CR S1605-1606)
+- 2016-03-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1605-1606; text as passed Senate: CR S1605-1606)